tonytvo/blog-generator/content/blog/art-of-war/index.md

 # Part V: Unconventional (Dirty) Warfare
 - Dirty war is political, deceptive, and supremely manipulative.
 Often the last recourse of the weak and desperate, it uses any means available to level the playing field.
-- The unconventional has its own logic that you must understand.
+- The unconventional has its logic that you must understand.
 - First, nothing stays new for long.
 Those who depend on novelty must constantly come up with some fresh idea that goes against the orthodoxies of the time.
 - Second, people who use unconventional methods are very hard to fight.
 The classic, direct route--the use of force and strength--does not work.
-You must use indirect methods to combat indirection, fight fire with fire, even at the cost of going dirty yourself.
+You must use indirect methods to combat indirection, and fight fire with fire, even at the cost of going dirty yourself.
 To try to stay clean out of a sense of morality is to risk defeat.

 ## Weave a Seamless Blend of Fact and Fiction: Misperception Strategies